 Purposely beginning the story in 1619, Saladin Ambar reassesses the religious, political, and social histories of the colonial period in American history.
-Hereafter Ambar moves through the story of America, with each chapter focusing on a different era in American history up to the present day.
-Ambar threads together analysis of periods including Thomas Jefferson’s aspiration to create an "Empire of Liberty", the ethnic, racial and gender-based discourse instrumental in creating a "Yankee" industrial state between 1877-1932, and the intellectual, cultural, and social forces that led to the political rise of Ronald Reagan and Barack Obama in recent decades.
+Thereafter, Ambar moves through the story of America, with each chapter focusing on a different era in American history up to the present day.
+Ambar threads together analysis of periods including Thomas Jefferson’s aspiration to create an "Empire of Liberty," the ethnic, racial, and gender-based discourse instrumental in creating a "Yankee" industrial state between 1877 and 1932, and the intellectual, cultural, and social forces that led to the political rise of Ronald Reagan and Barack Obama in recent decades.
 In closing, Ambar assesses the prospects for a new, more invigorated political thought and discourse to reshape and redirect national energies and identity in the Trump presidency.

 "Saladin Ambar’s work, Reconsidering American Political Thought, is an impressive weaving together of variegated strands of four centuries of American political thinking and understanding.
 This book is able to do something that is quite rare: putting all facets of political thought into sustained dialogue and positioning that dialogue within a nuanced and inclusive understanding of American political history and development.
-Political rhetoric, art, literature, music are all engaged and placed into encounters with each other – showing how so many different dimensions of American political thought influenced and reflected each other over the course of the history of the north American continent, at least since Europeans arrived on these shores, and since the first enslaved individuals were forcibly brought to these same shores.
-This is a brilliant, thoughtful, and deeply researched exploration of not only American political thought, but ultimately what that thought teaches about the people, the governmental system, and the future of this vast continent." — Lilly J. Goren, Professor of Political Science, Carroll University, Waukesha, WI.
+This is a brilliant, thoughtful, and deeply researched exploration of not only American political thought, but ultimately what that thought teaches about the people, the governmental system, and the future of this vast continent."